pepeiborra/hls-tutorial/README.md

 The HLS codebase includes several plugins under the namespace `Ide.Plugin.*`, the most relevant are:

-- The ghcide plugin, which embeds ghcide as a plugin into HLS (ghcide is also the engine under HLS).
+- The ghcide plugin, which embeds ghcide as a plugin (ghcide is also the engine under HLS).
 - The example and example2 plugins, offering a dubious welcome to new contributors
 - The Brittany, ormolu, fourmolu, floskell and stylish-haskell plugins, a testament to the code formatting wars of our community.
 - The eval plugin, a code lens provider to evaluate code in comments